rharke/verify/README.md

 The database is stored in a simple format compatible with md5sum.
 Each line is the lowercase MD5 hex digest (32 characters), followed by two spaces, followed by the file path.
 In a pinch, you can use `md5sum -c` to check files against the database.

+*Verify* should run with both Python 2.7 and 3.x (I've tested it with 2.7 and 3.2).

 ## Issues / to-do

 * There is no way to run against a subset of files.
 If a file has been updated, a re-run with `--update-changed` will need to rescan all files (which is actually a race, since perhaps something else has gone wrong in the meantime).